rrich360/Java-Application-Phone-Contacts-MySQL-phpMyAdmin-Database-with-gif-demos/README.md

-as you can see when the user logs in successfully, a contact list will appear in the jtable at the bottom of the form, when you select a row from the jtable the data will be displayed into the fields.
+As you can see when the user logs in successfully, a contact list will appear in the bottom table of the form, when you select a row from the table, the data will be displayed into the fields.